 OSF HealthCare and UIC Partner to Improve Health and Wellness in Chicago and Collar Counties; Other Urban Communities

 Peoria, Illinois-based OSF HealthCare is partnering with the University of Illinois Chicago (UIC) to establish the Community Health Advocacy (CHA) program to address health and wellness challenges in urban communities.
-OSF HealthCare has committed $1 million dollars for each of the next 5 years and UIC will match OSF’s gift with a mix of royalty income and in-kind contributions to provide about $2 million in grants annually to support multidisciplinary projects.
+OSF HealthCare has committed $1 million for each of the next 5 years and UIC will match OSF’s gift with a mix of royalty income and in-kind contributions to provide about $2 million in grants annually to support multidisciplinary projects.

-The efforts will leverage grants and additional resources available from local, state and federal dollars focused on improving access to care and other barriers, particularly in low-income, under-resourced communities.
+The efforts will leverage grants and additional resources available from local, state and federal dollars focused on improving access to care and removing other barriers, particularly in low-income, under-resourced communities.
 OSF HealthCare brings expertise in driving digital innovation in health care and together, with faculty in UIC’s 16 colleges and health sciences system, the CHA program will lead to innovative solutions to health-related problems that improve clinical outcomes and quality of care.

 “We envision leveraging the talents of our clinicians and the brilliant minds at UIC, already an urban leader in social justice, to improve health equity and outcomes in urban environments where access to quality health care is often limited,” said Dr. John Vozenilek, chief medical officer for Innovation & Digital Health at OSF HealthCare.